-There are different definitions for old age, but the consensus is that we can consider people over 60 or 65 as old.
-The most important and common disorders of this period, apart from physical illnesses, are forgetfulness, loss of concentration, and learning.
-According to the National Institute of Health: “Depression, cognitive impairment and fear” are disorders that are the root of many annoying behaviours in the elderly.
-But according to experts and psychologists, activities can do simple things to eliminate these three common disorders.
-There are minor but useful steps that make a passive and sometimes grumpy older adult in our home an active and patient person.
-This article provides tips for young people to help the elderly enjoy the rest of their lives.
-Also, these tips can make people over 65 happy.
+There are different definitions for seniority, but we can consider people over 60 or 65 aged.
+Aside from physical illnesses, the most common disorders of this time are forgetfulness, lack of concentration, and difficulty learning.
+According to the National Institute of Health: “Depression, cognitive impairment and fear” are disorders that are the root of many annoying behaviours in the elderly.”

 Many older people get sick and depressed because they can no longer work and be useful.
 Because of this, they feel useless, incompetent, and overwhelmed.
-Doing light things will make them feel better.
+Light activities will help them feel less stressed.
 So try to do small things for the elderly around you.
 Grandparents who care for their grandchildren mostly feel better about themselves and those around them for a short time.
-Various studies have shown that creating a strong sense of purpose for the elderly can have beneficial effects.
-That makes them happy and healthy in their old age.
+Various studies have shown that creating a strong sense of purpose for the elderly can benefit them.

 Recreation and Sports

-Older people who read books or newspapers regularly and more seniors looking to learn new skills through adulthood usually have a better sense of life.
-Read a book or newspaper to an older person, ask for their opinion on current issues, teach them new skills, and encourage them to learn new things.
-What’s wrong with an older person knowing and using cyberspace and social media?
-You can encourage them to register on different social media to communicate with their peers or be aware of the trends that are going around.
+A person’s quality of life usually improves when they read books or newspapers regularly and learn new skills during their lifetime.
+Read a book or newspaper to your beloved and ask for their opinion on current issues, teach them new skills, and encourage them to learn new things.
+You can even encourage them to use cyberspace and social media, register on different social media to communicate with their peers or be aware of the trends that are going around.

-The elderly, with all the complicated and different conditions they may have, do not need the pity of those who are living beside them.
-Compassion inflicts irreparable wounds on their souls and psyches and makes them feel that they have disturbed the lives of those around them and feel incompetent.
-Instead of feeling pity for him, love him.
-Relatives, friends, family, and grandchildren can completely change an older’s mood through a constant and loving relationship, chatting, and consulting.
+The elderly, with all the complications and different conditions they may face, don’t need anyone’s pity.
+Pity inflicts irreparable wounds on their souls and makes them feel that they have disturbed the lives of those around them.
+It is better to love them rather than to feel sorry for them.
+In constant communication, chatting, and consulting, relatives, friends, family, and grandchildren can completely transform an older person’s mood.
 We do not have to visit them every day, and it is enough to call them regularly and ask how they are to show that we have not forgotten them.
-For Tips about the relation of the new generation with older adults, Click here.
+Read here on teaching kids how to respect older adults.

 Taking Care of Their look and Appearance

-Take them to the barber or hairdresser.
-A haircut can also change their appearance.
-If they like, you can colour their hair to remove the white colour of their hair.
-Many seniors have smoked during their younger years, and this has left stains on their teeth.
-You can consult with your dentist and have him whiten their teeth.
-That will also create a healthy and happy old age for them.
+Take them to the barber since a haircut can also change their appearance.
+If they like, you can colour their hair to remove the white colour but make sure to use quality brands with minimum damage.
+Many seniors have smoked during their younger years, which has left stains on their teeth.
+You can consult your dentist to have their teeth whitened.
+This will also help them live a more confident, happy life.

 Learn and Consult

-The ancients have a lot to say to us, both in experience and individual, family, and social skills.
-Our art is to listen to them and learn new things.
-It makes them feel that their presence is important and influential to us.
-Learning to worry about cooking, baking, pickling, or learning skills such as managing a family, managing household chores, repairing things, or listening to repetitive memories and listening to their poetry and storytelling gives them a pleasant sense of usefulness.
+Seniors have a lot to say to us, both in experience and social skills.
+It would be a wise choice for us to listen to them and learn new things since it makes them feel that their presence is important and influential to us.
+Learning about cooking, pickling, or skills such as managing a family, household chores, repairing things, or listening to their poetry and storytelling gives them a pleasant sense of usefulness.

-Please encourage them to start learning a new skill like music or language.
-Various studies have shown that changing the usual patterns of routine life can increase memory power.
-You can buy them different cooking books to entice them to start cooking again.
+You can also encourage them to learn a new skill like music or language.
+Various studies have shown that changing daily routines can improve memory.
+For example, you can buy them different cooking books to entice them to start cooking again.

 Treatment of Mental Illness in the Elderly

 Treatment of mental illness in the elderly is a serious matter to consider.
-You shouldn’t ignore mental illnesses by saying, “it is old age and a thousand defects and illness are normal.”
-Silence, isolation, talkativeness and restlessness, insomnia and sleep deprivation, feelings of sadness, hopelessness, fear of the future, talking to oneself, claiming to hear voices from around, and behaviours like these are severe warnings.
+You shouldn’t ignore mental illnesses by linking it to old age.
+Silence, isolation, restlessness, insomnia and sleep deprivation, feelings of sadness, hopelessness, fear of the future, talking to oneself, and claiming to hear voices from around are severe warnings.

 If left unchecked, symptoms can be frustrating for both the old adults and those around them.
 Sometimes, it is necessary to take a senior family member to a counsellor, psychologist, or psychoanalyst to talk to a specialist about their mental illness and suffering and take steps to treat it.
-Sometimes it is best to be in group therapy, to be with peers who, under the supervision of a psychotherapist, talk about their past, sufferings, future, and fears.
+It will also help if they attend group therapy.

 Please Pay Attention to Their Diet

 Seniors need a well-balanced diet that suits their physical needs.
 Although their body has undergone various changes, mealtimes are still enjoyable to them.
-Never let them have their meals alone.
+It is best not to let them have their meals alone.
 Gatherings for meals can help them enjoy your company.
 If they are using high-fibre meals, encourage them to drink plenty of water.
-Water not only increases their metabolism but also helps them have healthy skin.
-Their diet should be high in fibre and lean protein.
-It is necessary to fill their diet with some supplements such as magnesium and calcium to enable them to have better skin and bone health.
+Water increases their metabolism and allows them to have healthy skin.

-The elderly are more likely to attend others’ funerals, and it can make them sad because they might imagine that day for themselves.
-They consider their life as very short, and it is necessary to help them have good moments in the remaining years of their experience.
-They are interested in celebrating birthdays, anniversaries, and all new beginnings like birthdays.
-So you can make them happier by having a celebration party for themselves.
+The elderly often attend others’ funerals, and this can make them sad since they may associate that day with themselves.
+In their opinion, life is very short, and it is essential to help them have good experiences in the remaining years of their lives.
+They are interested in celebrating birthdays, anniversaries, and all new beginnings.
+By arranging a celebration party for them, you can make their day even more special.
 You can invite them to your home or take them to a restaurant and celebrate their presence.
-That can be very valuable to them and helps them have the best moments.
-Being celebrated by those people living around can be very exciting for them.
+These moments are precious for them.
 Here are some life lessons we can learn from our elderly?